33 Marketing Campaign Ideas for 2026 (With Examples You Can Steal)

 4. Live Q&A Sessions

 Weekly or monthly live video sessions where you answer audience questions in real-time.
 Could be on LinkedIn, Instagram Live, or even X Spaces.
-The key is consistency and actually valuable answers.
+The key is consistency and valuable answers.

 Example: Neil Patel runs weekly LinkedIn Live sessions answering marketing questions for 30 minutes every Thursday.
 He gets 5,000–8,000 viewers live, plus another 20K+ who watch the replay.
 The format is simple: he just screen-shares and answers questions from the chat.